Belgian Shepherd: Kennel club classification

 Most of the world's national kennel clubs including the Société Royale Saint-Hubert, as well as the Fédération Cynologique Internationale, recognise the Belgian Shepherd as a single breed with four distinct varieties.
-The American Kennel Club recognises the four varieties as separate breeds, leading to some difficulties for American breeders who breed from imported European stock: European Groenendaels in particular can whelp Tervuren-coloured pups; in most of the world these can be registered as Tervurens, whereas in the United States they would be disqualified from registration.
+The American Kennel Club recognises the four varieties as separate breeds, leading to some difficulties for American breeders who breed from imported European stock: European Groenendaels in particular can whelp Tervueren-coloured pups; in most of the world these can be registered as Tervuerens, whereas in the United States they would be disqualified from registration.

 Appearance

 The Belgian Shepherd is a medium-sized athletic breed with a body built for endurance.
 Dogs typically stand between 56 and 66 cm, with bitches being on average 4 cm shorter than dogs.
-They usually weigh between 20 and 30 kg; the breed standard states the ideal height is 62 cm for dogs and 58 cm for bitches.
+They usually weigh between 20 and 30 kg.
+The breed standard states the ideal height is 62 cm for dogs and 58 cm for bitches.
 The breed has a large, long head with triangular, erect ears that are rounded at the base, and a broad, long muzzle.

 According to the breed standard a dog that stands 62 centimetres at the withers should have a head 25 cm long and a muzzle approximately half that length.
-The body is muscular but not overly heavy; body length from shoulder to haunches is approximately the same as the height at the withers, proportionally slightly longer in bitches; the topline is straight and the belly neither low-slung nor overly high like that of a sighthound.
-The chest is deep but not overly broad; the neck is muscular, widening at the shoulders with a slight arch at the nape; the tail is strong and of medium length, and curves upwards slightly at the level of the knee.
-The forelegs are straight and well boned, the hind legs muscular and powerful; the legs are not overly heavy.
+The body is muscular but not overly heavy.
+Body length from shoulder to haunches is approximately the same as the height at the withers, proportionally slightly longer in bitches; the topline is straight and the belly neither low-slung nor overly high like that of a sighthound.

+The chest is deep but not overly broad.
+The neck is muscular, widening at the shoulders with a slight arch at the nape.
+The tail is strong and of medium length, and curves upwards slightly at the level of the knee.
+The forelegs are straight and well boned, the hind legs muscular and powerful.
+The legs are not overly heavy.

 Varieties

 The four varieties vary principally in their coat types and colours.
 The breed standard describes three coat varieties: long-haired, short-haired and rough-haired.
-Long-haired dogs have a long, smooth coat with short hair on their faces, ears and legs although there is long feathering on the rear of the legs; they have an abundant mane on their neck and chest, particularly long hair on the rear of their thighs and a bushy tail that forms a plume.
+Long-haired dogs have a long, smooth coat with short hair on their faces, ears and legs although there is long feathering on the rear of the legs.
+They have an abundant mane on their neck and chest, particularly long hair on the rear of their thighs and a bushy tail that forms a plume.

 Short-haired dogs have particularly short hair on the faces, ears and lower portion of their legs, short over the rest of the body and slightly longer on the neck and tail.
-Rough-haired dogs have a coat that is rough, dry and approximately 6 cm long over the body; they have shorter hair on the top of the muzzle and legs and, unlike the other coat types, they have long hair on the face and muzzle.
+Rough-haired dogs have a coat that is rough, dry and approximately 6 cm long over the body.
+They have shorter hair on the top of the muzzle and legs and, unlike the other coat types, they have long hair on the face and muzzle.